f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 ## VS Code with Clangd

-The first time, I used it, was via an amazing Vim plugin [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe){:target="_blank"}, later I switched to [Neovim](/the-switch-from-vim/){:target="_blank"} and started using `clangd` as an [LSP](https://microsoft.github.io/language-server-protocol/){:target="_blank"} server.
+The first time I used it was via an amazing Vim plugin [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe){:target="_blank"}, later I switched to [Neovim](/the-switch-from-vim/){:target="_blank"} and started using `clangd` as an [LSP](https://microsoft.github.io/language-server-protocol/){:target="_blank"} server.
 A few months ago, I switched to a new setup VS Code with [VSCode Neovim](https://github.com/vscode-neovim/vscode-neovim){:target="_blank"} plugin.
 Yes, I admit the addiction to Vim motions.

 So, to enable `clangd` in VS Code, first of all, need to install the official LLVM [extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd){:target="_blank"}.
 After it is installed, it will propose to install the latest `clangd` server; if you don't have it already installed, I suggest agreeing.
 While for natively built projects, it is enough, the dockerized builds require an extra step.

 ## VS Code with Docker Support

 VS Code provides Docker support via [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers){:target="_blank"} extension.
 It lets use a Docker container as a full-featured development environment.
-It allows opening any folder inside (or mounted into) a container and taking advantage of Visual Studio Code's full feature set.
+It allows opening any folder inside (or mounted into) a container and taking advantage of Visual Studio Code's complete feature set.
 A file `.devcontainer.json` in the project's top-level directory tells VS Code to re-load it in a Docker container.
 For our example project, it will be like the following:

 ```json